 Losing someone you love is difficult, but it becomes even more painful when someone else’s actions caused your loved one’s death.

-A Brandywine wrongful death lawyer from the Law Offices of Adam M. Smallow can explain your legal rights, and help you to file a wrongful death claim against the negligent party.
+A Brandywine personal injury lawyer from the Law Offices of Adam M. Smallow can explain your legal rights, and help you to file a wrongful death claim against the negligent party.

 Compensation from Filing a Wrongful Death Claim